 Data from KPI 5.C.3-1 suggests that changes are needed to the KPI that measures application of the code of ethics and policy to client cases.
 Presently, this is assessed by the Ethical Debate paper in the Fall during the COUN C511 Professional Issues and Ethics course.

-A second KPI was developed to further assess students’ knowledge and skill in the application of the code of ethics and ethical decision making during the second year in internship..
+A second KPI was developed to further assess students’ knowledge and skill in the application of the code of ethics and ethical decision making during the second year in internship.
 This KPI was collected initially in Spring 2025.
-Data for Cohort 2024 will be co collected in Spring 2026.
+Data for Cohort 2024 will be collected in Spring 2026.

 KPI 7A.2 data suggests students need more practice with using assessments to inform the diagnosis of clients and their treatment planning.

 A new KPI was developed to assess students’ knowledge and skill in their use of assessments.
-In Fall 2025, Cohort 2024 will be assessed initially in COUN C524 Clinical Practicum with the use of the Outcome Rating Scale assignment Students will be assessed a second time in COUN C537 Program Evaluation.
+In Fall 2025, Cohort 2024 will be assessed initially in COUN C524 Clinical Practicum with the use of the Outcome Rating Scale assignment.
+Students will be assessed a second time in COUN C537 Program Evaluation.

 Program Plan of Action